MileHacker Logo

 Nearby Destinations

 Cologne (Köln): Approximately 20-30 minutes north of Bonn by regional train.
-Many museums are found there, including the Roman-Germanic Museum and the Chocolate Museum.
+Many institutions are found there, including the Roman-Germanic Museum and the Chocolate Museum.

 Königswinter: About 15-20 minutes south of Bonn by tram or regional train.
-It serves as the gateway to Drachenfels mountain with its castle ruins and Drachenburg Castle.
+It serves as the gateway to Drachenfels mountain with its the ruins of a castle and Drachenburg Castle.
 This is a scenic town on the Rhine.

 Other outstanding Destinations

-• Bad Neuenahr-Ahrweiler (Ahr Valley): 40-60 minutes by regional train/bus, known for red wine vineyards and medieval the walls of the town.
+• Bad Neuenahr-Ahrweiler (Ahr Valley): 40-60 minutes by regional train/bus, known for red wine grape farms and medieval the walls of the town.

-• Drachenburg Castle: In Königswinter, a 19th-century neo-Gothic castle, preserved and open to visitors.
+• Drachenburg Castle: In Königswinter, a 19th-century neo-Gothic castle, preserved and open for tourists.

-• Linz am Rhein: 30 minutes south by regional train, a picturesque medieval town with colorful half-timbered houses.
+• Linz am Rhein: 30 minutes south by regional train, a lovely medieval town with colorful half-timbered houses.

 • Koblenz: Around 1 hour by regional train, where the Rhine and Mosel meet, featuring Ehrenbreitstein Fortress.